-Stove top: Place all ingredients into a Dutch oven.
+Stove top: Place all ingredients in a Dutch oven.
 Cover and cook over medium-low heat for 1 hour, stirring occasionally.
-With immersion blender, blend ingredients until smooth.
+With an immersion blender, blend ingredients until smooth.
 Cook additional 15 minutes uncovered, until thick.

 Store in Mason jars in fridge for up to 2 weeks.

 An easy way to use up apples and create a delicious alternative to butter.
 Use as a topping or sauce or in baked goods like muffins or quick bread!